ygjd/base-image/README.template.md

 When creating SSH port forwards, use the internal ports listed above.
 These ports don't require authentication or TLS since they're only accessible through your SSH tunnel.
 See the [Instance Portal](#open-button-instance-portal) for more details on this security model.

-* Note: Jupyter is not proxied so forwarding this will require connection to https://localhost:8080 and you will need to supply the auth token which is stored in the instance in environment variable `JUPYTER_TOKEN`.
+* Note: Jupyter is not proxied when run in the default 'Jupyter' startup mode, so forwarding this will require a connection to https://localhost:8080 and you will need to supply the auth token which is stored in the instance in environment variable `JUPYTER_TOKEN`.
+To run a proxied Jupyter application, you should run the instance in SSH or Entrypoint mode with Jupyter's configuration retained in the `PORTAL_CONFIG` variable.

 #### Example: Forwarding Tensorboard to localhost